SirFrostingham/Arma-Reforger-Workshop-Mods-Dependencies-Downloader/README.md

    `python .\modsDownloader.py https://reforger.armaplatform.com/workshop/5CAB24EF8A549922-ReforgedWastelandPrototype`

 Result:
 It will output the main mod + all dependencies, so you can plug it into your server's mods object.
+It also outputs the scenario id to add to your config.json file.

 Tool output screenshot (both script outputs are exactly the same):